awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group-rule-1.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SourceSecurityGroupName`  <a name="cfn-ec2-security-group-rule-sourcesecuritygroupname"></a>
 \[EC2\-Classic, default VPC\] The name of the source security group\.
-You can't specify this parameter in combination with the following parameters: the CIDR IP address range, the start of the port range, the IP protocol, and the end of the port range\.
+You can't specify this parameter in combination with an IP address range\.
 Creates rules that grant full ICMP, UDP, and TCP access\.
-To create a rule with a specific IP protocol and port range, use a set of IP permissions instead\.
-For EC2\-VPC, the source security group must be in the same VPC\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SourceSecurityGroupOwnerId`  <a name="cfn-ec2-security-group-rule-sourcesecuritygroupownerid"></a>
 \[nondefault VPC\] The AWS account ID for the source security group, if the source security group is in a different account\.
+You can't specify this property with an IP address range\.
+Creates rules that grant full ICMP, UDP, and TCP access\.
 If you specify `SourceSecurityGroupName` or `SourceSecurityGroupId` and that security group is owned by a different account than the account creating the stack, you must specify the `SourceSecurityGroupOwnerId`; otherwise, this property is optional\.
 *Required*: Conditional
 *Type*: String